Talcum Powder Linked to Ovarian Cancer

 The American Cancer Society, combining data from 16 different studies, concluded that women who use feminine hygiene products containing talcum powder face a 30 percent increased risk of developing ovarian cancer.

 - body powders, such as Shower to Shower®,

 Following the American Cancer Society’s findings, ovarian cancer patients began coming forward to bring lawsuits against the manufacturers, resulting in some landmark verdicts.
 In 2016, a jury awarded $72 million to the family of a 62-year-old woman who died from ovarian cancer after using talc-based products for more than 30 years.
 More recently, a $55 million dollar verdict was awarded in a similar case.

 If you or someone you love was diagnosed with ovarian cancer after using products containing talcum powder, give us a call immediately.
-Our experienced Alabama drug injury lawyers are currently taking talc-related cases and would like to speak with you.
+Our experienced Alabama defective products lawyers are currently taking talc-related cases and would like to speak with you.
 Call now for your free consultation.

 Request a Free Initial Consultation

 All fields required.